 Some exporters only see opportunity and not this type of minutiae, which is why it helps when tackling the world to have strong financial and compliance departments and decisive executives, Mr. Lor said.

 “You’re quite intrigued by the opportunity rather than what’s under the ice.
-You need to due your due diligence.
+You need to do your due diligence.
 It takes time.
 You can’t jump on the first opportunity.
 Sometimes people lack this common sense,” he said.

 He added that the upfront legwork is worth it, given how hard it is for a brand to come back from an ill-fated launch.